Quote a $30K re-roof in 10 minutes, not an afternoon.

 Select the project province and Markup applies the right rate automatically.
 On Construction Act or BC Builders Lien Act jobs, Markup also separates the 10% statutory holdback from the invoiced amount so it never gets accidentally included in your receivable total.

 Markup is a web app that works on any phone.
 No app store installation.
 Open a browser, log in, and access every quote and invoice on the roof.
-Designed with minimum 56px tap targets and 16px+ text throughout.
+Designed for gloved hands, with big touch targets and high-contrast text.

 Jobber and FreshBooks are good tools built for North America broadly.
 Neither one has a roofing-specific page.
 Neither one knows what a proper invoice is under the Construction Act.
 Neither one tracks lien deadlines.
 Markup does all three and costs less.